What is Gynaecological Ultrasound?

 When is a gynaecological ultrasound necessary?

-A gynaecological ultrasound is performed when it is suspected that the person has a visible disease of the internal genital organs (uterus or womb, fallopian tubes or ovaries).
+Generally, a gynaecological ultrasound is performed to discard a visible disease of the internal genital organs (uterus or womb, fallopian tubes or ovaries).

 A girl's first menstruation